Arizona Sen. Jon Kyl, who filled McCain's seat, to resign at end of year

 Jon Kyl appointed as John McCain's successor in the SenateSep.
 5, 201800:20

-Ducey's office said that a replacement to the seat “will be announced in the near future.”
+Ducey's office said that a replacement “will be announced in the near future.”

 According to Arizona law, the state's governor has the authority to appoint a replacement to an open Senate seat, and the replacement must belong to the same political party as the person being replaced.

-Kyl's resignation comes after the election of Democrat Kyrsten Sinema to the Arizona Senate seat that Sen. Jeff Flake, R-Ariz., will soon retire from.
+Kyl's resignation comes after Democrat Kyrsten Sinema was elected to the Senate seat held by Jeff Flake, R-Ariz., who did not run for re-election.
 Kyl's seat could be one of Democrats' top pick-up opportunities in the 2020 election.

-Kyl was chosen to fill the seat left by the late Sen. McCain and began serving at the beginning of September.
-He had previously served in the Senate as minority whip from 2007 until 2013 and in the House from 1987 until 1995.
+McCain died in August, and Kyl returned to the Senate at the beginning of September.
+He had previously served in the Senate as minority whip from 2007 until 2013, and in the House from 1987 until 1995.